How We Monitor Beach Water Quality

 It’s possible for conditions to vary significantly throughout the day and from day-to day.

 Before swimming, always take an overall look at water conditions.
 Conditions can change quickly, and testing results may not always reflect real-time water quality.

-- Remember that you cannot always see or smell when water conditions are poor
+- You cannot always see or smell when water conditions are poor.

-- Swimming is not advisable after a heavy rainfall because bacteria levels in the water may be elevated.
+- Swimming is not recommended after a heavy rainfall because bacteria levels in the water may be high.

-- Stay away from the water and avoid contact if a cyanobacteria bloom is evident (most often blue-green in color, but can also be reddish-purple, or brown) or the water is murky.
-These toxins can also harm animals so keep pets away from water.
+- People and pets should stay away from the water and avoid contact if a blue-green algae bloom is in the water (most often blue-green in color, but can also be reddish-purple, or brown), or the water is murky.

-- Do not drink lake or river water and wash your hands before eating.
+- Do not drink lake or river water.

 - Wash your pet after swimming.